Emily Bacon: Scientific journal publications

 Bacon has written wrote many scientific journals both independently and as a group.
 Specifically, two of her independent works both focused on children and healthcare.
 This makes considerable sense because she was a successful pediatrician.
 In “The Problems of Health Agencies As We See Them,” Bacon tackled the issues regarding the medical treatment of children and offered potential ways to fix these “stupendous” issues.
 The other scientific journal that focused exclusively on pediatrics was "Practical Aspects of Infant Feeding.”
 This work highlighted how critical it is that a doctor properly explains to a mother how to best care for an infant so that the child could receive the best nutrition.
 Though these publications were exclusive to pediatrics, her knowledge in general medical practices and plant physiology were represented in other works in which she contributed.
 For example, Bacon's ideas about proper medical practices were illustrated in “When a Peritonsillar Abscess Is Not a Peritonsillar Abscess: Using Bedside Emergency Ultrasound to Change the Diagnosis” and “Tips and Troubleshooting for Use of the GlideScope Video Laryngoscope for Emergency Endotracheal Intubation.”
 Her research and analysis with dark-grown maize roots was published in "Plasma Membrane NADH Oxidase of Maize Roots Responds to Gravity and Imposed Centrifugal Forces.”
 These are scientific works are only a handful of Bacon's works, but they represent the diverse themes of her research and writings.

 Well-Baby Clinic

 Emily Bacon pioneered the first “well-baby clinic" in Philadelphia in the early 1900s.
 Because her medical career began in 1916, the establishment of the well-baby clinic would have coincided with the smallpox, diphtheria and tetanus vaccination programs.
 A “well-baby clinic” is a service center, with emphasis on physical and mental hygiene and prophylaxis, where mothers are seen with their young, healthy infants and helped to understand and manage the infant's unfolding maturation and development.

 Significance

-By all accounts, Bacon was a well-loved and much-respected teacher, pediatrician, and colleague.
-She made many contributions to the practice of pediatrics in Philadelphia.
-Her well-respected skill in the field of pediatrics also made her a frequently requested speaker, and she often appeared before parent-teacher groups, nurses and church and club women to discuss issues of child health, nutrition, and preventive medicine.
-Routinely described as dedicated, unselfish, and fair, Bacon no doubt had a lasting impact on the health of thousands of Philadelphia children, as a pediatrician and as a teacher, helping to train generations of physicians in pediatrics.
+Bacon was a pediatrician and teacher in Philadelphia.
+She contributed to pediatric practice in the city and was a frequent speaker on issues of child health, nutrition, and preventive medicine, addressing parent-teacher groups, nurses, and community organizations.
+She also taught and trained medical students in pediatrics.
 Bacon died in 1972.